Our approach to Brexit

 We currently anticipate that the cost to implement these and other necessary changes could be up to £70 million over the next two to three years, with subsequent ongoing additional costs of approximately £50 million per year, including additional customs duties and transaction or administration costs.
 These charges represent our estimates of the impact of Brexit based on the information currently available.
 As more information on the changes to our business that will be required after Brexit becomes available, the assumptions underlying these estimates could change, with consequent adjustments, either up or down, to the additional costs we expect to incur.
 We will continue to adjust our plans and their expected financial impact as negotiations and regulations develop.

-Delivering these necessary but complex changes by March 2019 will be ambitious and potentially disruptive in the short term and we support efforts to secure a status quo transition period to minimise disruption.
+Delivering these necessary but complex changes will be ambitious and potentially disruptive in the short term and we support efforts to secure a status quo transition period to minimise disruption.
 Over the longer term, we continue to believe that Brexit will not have a material impact on our business.

 Find out more about us

 The Corporate Executive Team manages our activities, and each member is responsible for a specific part of the business

 At GSK we are committed to operating at the highest standards of corporate governance.
 We believe our governance structure underpins our ability to deliver the Group's strategy to create long-term value and benefit for our shareholders and stakeholders.

 Find out more about the GSK Code of Conduct and our Anti-Bribery and Corruption programme

 The resource centre houses various pieces of information and a useful bank of material for further detail on GSK related stories and news